Chocolate Coconut Cubes

 - spending time reading God’s word and studying the words ‘glutton’ or ‘honey’ (the sugar of Biblical times).
 This has been an eye-opener for me.

 - finding healthy desserts.
+Wait.
 Were those two words in the same sentence?
 Healthy and dessert?

 To tell you the truth, there’s not a lot of desserts out there I would consider healthy, or even remotely allowed for someone on a candida diet.
 My good friend Sarah and I put together a cookbook for that very reason!